 Automated transfer pricing, with additional facilities to evaluate prices based on business scenarios and client-specific calculations.

 Aging analysis so you can track which balances still need to be settled and when they’re due.
-Companies seldom settle their liabilities in one payment and these open balances can easily become buried under new ones.
-VT’s aging analysis orders these balances in order of due date (oldest first) so you can ensure your balances are always settled on time.
+Companies seldom settle their liabilities in one payment, and these open balances can easily become buried under new ones.
+VT aging analysis arranges these balances in order of due date (oldest first) so you can ensure your balances are always settled on time.